balancerockmedia/alert-center/README.md

 ## Instructions

 Clone the repo and run `npm install` & `brunch build`.
-Then start the server using `coffee server.coffee`.
+Then start the server using `coffee server.coffee` and load public/index.html in your browser.